10% Throughput Gains, Without Disruption

 Around week four, the tone shifted.

-Work started to flow.
-Users who were initially hesitant began to prefer the hands-free experience—especially in manual and batch picking environments.
+Users who started out hesitant ended up preferring the hands-free experience—especially in manual and batch picking environments.

 The Result

-Throughput increased by more than 10% across the team.
+Ingram's throughput rose by more than 10% across the team.

 Why It Worked